JWScheijgrond/goodwe_modbus_container/README.md

 You can choose to update the environment variables in the docker file or set them when running the image.

-To build the Docker image, run the following command in the directory containing the Dockerfile:
+To build the Docker image, run the following command in the directory containing the Dockerfile (and the other files):

 ```sh
 docker build -t goodwe_modbus_logger .